 Securing a Word document from other people is very useful if you want to keep your document confidential.
 But there is one more thing you should protect- the layout of your document.

 Since you have learned how to password protect a Word document, it would be useful to learn how to save that documents as a PDF.
 Why?

 It is known that Word documents can present data in a different way if used on different devices.
 If you need to share your document with someone else, whether to print it, to send it by email or to upload it on the cloud, you should better save a Word document as a PDF first.
 In that way, you will protect the layout of your document.
 Even a document receiver uses different computer or MS Office package, he/she will see the document the way it is.

 Here’s how to save a Word document as a PDF:

 The first way is to go to File menu> Save as> Save as type> PDF.
 In this case you need to open your document first and save it.

-If you are far away from your computer but you want to convert it to PDF, it is better to upload it here and the file will be automatically converted and ready for download.
+If you are far away from your computer but you want to convert it to PDF, it is better to use our PDF converter tools to turn any file to PDF.

 The last way is to use PDF Converter Elite desktop program for professional PDF creation.
 Here you can learn how to create secured and unsecured PDF files.